 Jenni Hyde was poached from the College tuck shop where she had become very popular with the pupils and she has settled into the House extremely well.
 Nothing is ever a chore for Jenni and her warm and sunny disposition has seen many a homesick or tired Christowe boy through any rocky patch.

 Brendan Enright joined College in 1999 and has been a Christowe tutor throughout his time here.
-He read Mathematics at Hull University and stayed on to complete a Pure Mathematics Ph.D. in the field of Non-standard Analysis.
-During his time at Hull, he taught undergraduate Mathematics and it was this experience that led him into full-time teaching.
+He read Mathematics at Hull University and stayed on to complete a Pure Mathematics PhD in the field of Non-Standard Analysis.
+During his time at Hull, he taught undergraduate Mathematics and it was this experience that led him to full-time teaching.
 Brendan became Head of Mathematics in September 2008.
 Brendan is fully involved in the sporting life at the College: he runs a hockey team and is also involved in football and golf.

 Paul Holden was educated at The Manchester Grammar School and University College London gaining a degree in Classics.
 He has worked in the Finance team at College since May 2014 and was appointed Director of Finance in July 2016.
 He has had a number of senior finance roles over the years involved in a diverse range of financial services sectors including a payment specialist operating in the housing association sector, mortgages and pensions outsourcing and insurance services.
 Prior to that, he worked in investment banking having trained as a Chartered Accountant at Price Waterhouse Coopers in London.
 He was one of the first cadres of non-academic staff tutors appointed in College in 2015.